Those calling for Gard to be replaced need some history and context. I’ve got some right here.

 Gard can’t recruit?

-However the class of Davison, King and Reuvers finishes out, it’s already been a great success.
-Of the trio, two will be 4-year starters, and one a 3-year starter.
-That’s a big win for a single recruiting class, even if King and Davison don’t join Reuvers as a conference star.
+However the class of Davison, King and Reuvers finishes out, it’s already been a success.
+Of the trio, two will be 4-year starters, and King will have his best years somewhere else.
+It’s still a big win for a single recruiting class, even with the departure of King.

 After that class, recruiting had been down.
 Those quiet years have hampered the current state of the program.